rbouckaert/benchmark/README.md

 BEAST benchmarking data

-run "perl process.pl" to generate XML files in the "generated" directory
+run `perl process.pl` to generate XML files in the "generated" directory

 It also produces a script `/generated/_experiment.sh`.
 This assumes that the root directory of this repository contains scripts for running BEAST 1 & 2,